GMLC-TDC/HELICS/docs/user-guide/installation/index.md

 [`spack install helics`](./spack.md)

+## Running an Example

+The [Quick Start guide](../../quick_start/quick_start_index.md) walks through the steps of running the first Python-based User Guide example and serves as a good way to test your (Python) installation.

 ## HELICS runner

 Previously a separate executable, `helics_cli` was used to provide functionality to launch a HELICS-based co-simulation by calling a JSON configuration such as